JavierCavero/Getting-and-Cleaning-Data-Course-Project/README.md

 * Subsetting the data frame, getting a new one comprising the required variables (mean and sd-type) only.
 * Transforming activity codes into activity description through a merge function, merging the data frame with an activity description look up data frame created previously.
 * Transforming the data frame column names into more descriptive, as much meaningful as possible, variable names, creating a names vector.

+#Variable Names:
+As explained above, a variable names transformation is performed by the code.
+The rules followed in that transformation are:
+* Names as much descriptive as possible
+* One string only, letters only, no numbers and no underscores.
+* All lower cases.
+*
+(Please be aware that being a course assignment the and not having an expertise on the topic, the chosen names may not be as descriptive or straightforward for an incumbent analyst as they should be).